439bananas/BTSBot/README.md

 ## Important notes
 * When debugging in Visual Studio or Visual Studio Code, a browser window will open automatically, directing to http://locahost:8082
 * To close BTS Bot, you *must* run the /stop command.
-If BTS Bot cannot yet log into Discord, then it is safe to close BTS Bot via your task manager by ending server.js.
+If BTS Bot cannot yet log into Discord, then it is safe to close BTS Bot via your task manager by ending server.mjs.
 Attempting to close BTS Bot using CTRL + C or closing the terminal window is not enough and will keep BTS Bot running in the background; this is because the console is only an output to BTS Bot and does not host the bot itself.